KittenMangoes/GDS3-group-project/readme.txt

 Sebastian Moutray-Read s4155192
 Biru Laut s4065979

-The game's main scene is MilestoneBuild.
+The game is yet to be tested on touchscreen hardware.

 Tap the screen (click in simulator view) to move around.
 Move towards algae to eat it.
 Eat enough algae and turn into the next stage in a frog's life cycle.